rossrobino/drab/src/site/md/README.md

 ## About

 **drab** focuses on providing JavaScript functionality where it's most useful.
 Many of the components are helpful wrappers around browser APIs.
+Here are some of the features of the library.

+- Components are minimal in size, currently **drab** has one dependency--Svelte
-Whenever possible, components are [progressively enhanced](https://drab.robino.dev/docs/ShareButton) or provide a fallback [noscript](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) message.
-Additionally, transitions are disabled for users who prefer reduced motion.
+- Whenever possible, components are [progressively enhanced](https://drab.robino.dev/docs/ShareButton) or provide a fallback [noscript](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) message
+- Transitions are disabled for users who prefer reduced motion
+- All components support server side rendering--they will not break your application depending on your rendering preferences

 This library takes a more opinionated approach compared to some headless UI libraries by providing the basic HTML structure for every component, as well as default positioning for elements like the [sheet](https://drab.robino.dev/docs/Sheet).
 However, these components can still be further customized using styles, [slots](https://svelte.dev/tutorial/slots), and [slot props](https://svelte.dev/tutorial/slot-props).